datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 ## Union of range tries

-The union process is similar (with a second range trie instead of a set), but we walk all branches of both tries and combine their states.
-There are two differences from the normal trie union process:
+The merge process is similar (with a second range trie instead of a set), but we walk all branches of both tries and combine their states.
+There are two differences from the normal trie merge process:
 - We apply the merge resolver to states instead of content.
 This includes both content and preceding state, which is necessary to be able to report the correct state for the merged trie.
 - When one of the range cursors is ahead, we pass its `precedingState` as an argument to the merge resolver to modify